bakechain/bakechain/README.md

 **1) Download and install Bakechain using the instructions above**

+**2) After running the software, we recommend that you complete an initial hardware test.
+This will determine your hardware's ability to bake**

-**2) Generate a new baker, or restore your existing baker.
+**3) Link your Ledger, generate a new baker, or restore your existing baker.
 If you are restoring a baker then here are some tips**

 _To export the secret/private key from the tezos-client, you can run the following command:_
 ```no-highlight